flyingcircusio/fc-nixos/nixos/services/nginx/README.txt

 The `listen` option overrides our defaults: the `listenAddress*` options have no effect and no IP is used automatically in this case.

+We also support a custom `reuseport` option for `listen` which is true by default.
+The effect is that Nginx will start a separate socket listener for each worker.
+This helps performance and also allows changing listen IPs on config reload without the need to restart Nginx.

 ### HTTPS and Let's Encrypt